 - Age 14 to 18 UK Government Cyber Schools Programme

 - Age 18+ Google Summer Of Code provide real-world development challenges

 Conclusion - First Coding Job Interview

-Providing URLs or a GitHub account of Applications puts you ahead of candidates that have none.
+Provide URLs or a GitHub account of applications to put you ahead of candidates that have none.